weaviate/weaviate-io/developers/weaviate/concepts/replication-architecture/index.md

 ## Replication vs. Sharding

-Replication is not the same as sharding.
-[Sharding (horizontal scaling) was introduced to Weaviate in v1.8](../cluster.md).
+Replication is not the same as [sharding](../cluster.md).
+Sharding refers to horizontal scaling, and was introduced to Weaviate in v1.8.

 * **Replication** copies the data to different server nodes.
 For Weaviate, this increases data availability and provides redundancy in case a single node fails.
 Query throughput can be improved with replication.
 * **Sharding** handles horizontal scaling across servers by dividing the data and sending the pieces of data (shards) to multiple replica sets.
 The data is thus divided, and all shards together form the entire set of data.
 You can use sharding with Weaviate to run larger datasets and speed up imports.

 <p align="center"><img src="/img/docs/replication-architecture/replication-replication-vs-sharding.png" alt="Replication vs Sharding" width="60%"/></p>

 Replication and sharding can be combined in a setup, to improve throughput and availability as well as import speed and support for large datasets.
 For example, you can have 3 replicas of the database and shards set to 3, which means you have 9 shards in total, where each server node holds 3 different shards.

 ## How does replication work in Weaviate?

 Weaviate’s implementation of replication is inspired by other databases like Cassandra.
 Availability is favored over Consistency.
-Weaviate's replication has a leaderless design, which means there are no primary and secondary nodes.
+Weaviate's replication uses a leaderless design, which means there are no primary and secondary nodes.
 When writing and reading data, the client contacts one or more nodes.
 A load balancer exists between the user and the nodes, so the user doesn't know which node they are talking to (Weaviate will forward internally if a user is requesting a wrong node).

 Weaviate’s data schema changes are strongly consistent, since this is rarely changed, but critical.
 Schema changes will happen with a distributed transaction with a two-phase commit.
 This is 'slow', but consistent because it disallows conflicting schema changes at the same time.